ib45000/Rescources/README.md

 NOTE :

-please taek a breif look on the ND100 & 101 as it specialies in microsoft windows it will be of a help
+please taek a brief look on the ND100 & 101 as it specialies in microsoft windows it will be of a help